rc.stop_packages synxtax error when executed

 Is being interpreted by the shell and all of the $vars are being stripped among other changes.
 This didn't even work on 2.0.x either, so it's not a recent problem.
 We'll have to go back to the other syntax (calling with php -f) since to make this work we'd have to shell escape the entire source of the script, which would be ugly and hard to maintain.

-#3 Updated by Jim P about 1 year ago
+#3 Updated by Jim P almost 2 years ago

 - Status changed from New to Feedback

 - % Done changed from 0 to 100